Manal Issa

 Manal Issa is a Lebanese-French actress.

-Issa was born on March 9, 1992, in Neuilly-sur-Seine to Lebanese Druze parents.
+Issa was born on March 9, 1992, in Neuilly-sur-Seine to Lebanese Shia parents.
 When Issa was three she moved with her parents to Beirut.
 Issa studied engineering.

 In 2017 she was shortlisted for nomination for a César Award for Most Promising Actress.
 In 2022 she acted alongside her sister Nathalie Issa in The Swimmers.